0xverin/Nextjs-Wagmi-Template/README.md

 案例网址：https://nextjs-wagmi-template.vercel.app/

 # Script Command
-Look directly at the package JSON recommends using yarn to operate
+Look directly at the package.json recommends using yarn to operate

 # Directory Guide
-Mainly_ App.tsx and usecontract.ts.
-Other files are configured around these two files
+Mainly_ App.tsx and useContract.ts files, Other files are configured around these two files

 # Example
 Switch to the example branch